yogasukma/affiliatewp-approval/readme.md

 # AffiliateWP Approval Process

-This is AffiliateWP Add On to make affiliate must be request permission to get referring posts/products/urls.
+This is AffiliateWP Add On to make affiliate must send request permission before referring posts/products/urls.
 After request sent, affiliate need to wait until the request approved by seller/vendor/site owner.

 All referral that come to site will checked if it comes from valid and approved request or not.
 If the refferal not approved then affiliate won't get commissions.